-GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS SECTORS 3.3 (Objective C): Undertake strategic procurement and executive innovative logistics solutions (medicines, diagnostics) Indicator Percentage of On-Time In-Full (OTIF) deliveries for second-line drugs (SLDs) ("delivery performance").
+GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS SECTORS 3.3 (Objective C): Undertake strategic procurement and executive innovative logistics solutions for TB medicines and diagnostics Indicator Percentage of On-Time In-Full (OTIF) deliveries for second-line drugs ("delivery performance").
 Definition OTIF measures the success at delivering exactly what the customer ordered in the time it was supposed to be delivered.
 It measures whether the supply chain was able to deliver the expected product (reference and quality) in the quantity ordered by the customer at the expected time.
 Rationale for use OTIF is the industry standard for measurement of delivery performance and is the key indicator used by the Global Fund to monitor its performance.
 As per the StopTB/GDF-Global Fund MoU, the two parties agreed to align on key indicators.
 SLDs chosen given the long lead times and challenges with co-packing multiple orders for multiple drugs into a single shipment.
 How it is measured OTIF is expressed as a percentage: % OTIF = % of all deliveries made OTIF = (# OTIF deliveries ÷ total # deliveries) x 100 This will be measured for all second line drugs.
-Baseline and Target(s) Baseline: To be calculated Targets: To be determined after discussion with Global Fund to ensure alignment Data source GDF Order management system data Limitations OTIF measures supply-side performance only (GDF, supplier, procurement agent) but does not measure demand-side performance (e.g., buyer quantification and volumes ordered).
+Baseline and Target(s) Baseline: 2015 (75%) Targets: 2016 (75%); 2017 (75%); 2018 (75%); 2019 (75%); 2020 (75%) Data source GDF Order management system data Limitations OTIF measures supply-side performance only (GDF, supplier, procurement agent) but does not measure demand-side performance (e.g., buyer quantification and volumes ordered).